magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

-In a real world scenario, the next step would be to submit a pull request to the upstream `valip` repository, and wait until the owner would eventually accept and merge our pull request.
+In a real world scenario, the next step would be to submit a pull request to the upstream `valip` repository, and wait until the owner of the repo would eventually accept and merge our pull request.

 But what if the owner is lazy or for any reason she/he does not agree to merge our pull requests?